fadehelix/yolo/README.md

 # YOLO
-### You Only Learn Once
+### You Only Learn Once Gulp

-Drupal 8 boilerplate theme build on node.js, gulp and sass.
+Gulp configuration boilerplate with most popular tasks.
+There are also some predefined .scss partials based on SMACSS idea.

 ## Features:
 * Autoprefixer
 * Sass Sourcemaps
-* SC5 Style Guide Generator - just run gulp and visit http://localhost:3000.

-## Requirements:
-* nodejs v.
-0.12

 ## Resources
 * SMACSS vs %placeholder and @extend: https://www.smashingmagazine.com/2015/05/extending-in-sass-without-mess/